jhelsby/DictionWave/readme.md

     cd DictionWave
     ```

-    Install the packages listed in `requirements.txt`.
+    Install the required packages:
+    ```
+    pip install -r requirements.txt
+    ```

-2. Download a file of word vectors, and place it at the repository root.
-I used `crawl-300d-2M.vec`, a freely available collection of 2 million word vectors trained on [Common Crawl](https://en.wikipedia.org/wiki/Common_Crawl).
+2. Download a file of word vectors, where each line is of the format `[word] [vector]` (e.g. `use -0.1545 0.0836  [...]
+0.1351`), and place it at the repository root.

+    * I used `crawl-300d-2M.vec`, a freely available collection of 2 million word vectors trained on [Common Crawl](https://en.wikipedia.org/wiki/Common_Crawl).
 You can download the model [here](https://fasttext.cc/docs/en/english-vectors.html).

 3. (Optional.)
 Create a `blacklist.txt` file to filter out words from your data source.
 Since `crawl-300d-2M.vec` is raw research data collected from the web, there are a number of explicit and derogatory words included in the word vectors which you may not wish to appear when running DictionWave.

-    I manually assembled my own blacklist file, but since it is primarily a list of slurs and obscenities I did not wish to host it in this repository.
+    *  I manually assembled my own blacklist file, but since it is primarily a list of slurs and obscenities I did not wish to host it in this repository.
 If you would like to use it, please contact me.

-4. Run `python filter_embeddings.py` to filter out duplicates, redundant words, and any blacklisted words from your dataset.
+4. Run `python filter_embeddings.py`.
+First, this filters out duplicates, redundant words, and any blacklisted words from your dataset.
+Then, it saves the embeddings to a `embeddings.pkl` file for later use.
 You may need to change the `input_file` variable name to match your word vectors filename.

+    * My combination of filters reduced the 2 million word source file to 1,240,641 words at the last count.
+I am going to continuing trying to bring this number down, as there is a still lot of redundancy in there, such as misspellings.
+A cleaner dataset will let DictionWave run faster and return better results.

+    * (Optional) If you run this script yourself, you may wish to set `total_number_of_words` in `similarity_core.py` to be equal to the number of words `filter_embeddings.py` tells you are left in the input, so the loading bars are configured correctly.
+Precomputing this number saves time when loading the embeddings later on.

-5. Run `python main.py` and follow the instructions it provides.
+5. To run the program in your terminal, run `python similarity_core.py` and follow the instructions it provides.
+To run the program as a Flask web application, run `python app.py`.

 ## References